gememmi/100DaysOfCode/LOG.md

 **Thoughts** :  I will def be using this when tutoring and would like to learn more about it.

 **Link(s) to work** : https://www.loom.com/share/05e451f1300641aa859035b805e674d4

+### Day 19 4.17.23 Monday:

+**Today's Progress** : Learn more about machine learning using Google's Teachable Machine which allows users to train a model using images, sounds, or postures.
+Once you have trained the model with the input and assigned the input labels, you can then plug in the URL for your model into any code you want.
+We created a simple snake game which would take in input from my webcam and move the snake based on that input.

+**Thoughts** :  Machine learning is fascinating and I am so glad that they have created ways for beginners to really understand how machine learning works and a way for them to try it out myself.
+In this case, both me and my student were learning material we had never covered before.

+**Link(s) to work** : https://www.loom.com/share/05e451f1300641aa859035b805e674d4

+### Day 20 4.17.23 Monday:

+**Today's Progress** : Learned about generative art

+**Thoughts** :

+**Link(s) to work** :

+### Day 21  5.2.23 Monday:

+**Today's Progress** : learned about noise() and created more generative art

+**Thoughts** :  fun but I hate working with Nicole and I cannot wait until this is over

+**Link(s) to work** :